qle002/tictactoe/README.md

 # tictactoe
-A simple game of tic tac toe that can be play between two people
+A simple game of tic tac toe written in python that can be play between two people